BONNELL’S CREATIVE TRACK RECORD IS UNDENIABLY IMPRESSIVE.

 PARADISE ISLAND is a new performance work based on texts written by Richard Foreman between the years 1973 - 1983.
 Part retrospective, part future bending reinvention, Paradise Island brings new life to one of America's most influential experimental artists.

 Although the text is historical in context, PARADISE ISLAND is a new work of theater that compresses a decade of writing into an evening long performance.
-We are giving new life back into what could soon be forgotten texts of downtown loft-era performance throughout the 70s.
+We are giving new life back into what could soon be forgotten texts of downtown loft-era performance.

 The members of Poor Dog Group met when they were eighteen years old, and have been making art together for more than a decade.
 Their newest work, Group Therapy, draws on 16 hours of audio recordings from the group’s actual therapy with a licensed professional to probe the inner workings of long-term collaboration.
 It is a documentary performance centered on close-knit group of friends as they process their marriages, divorces, falling outs, alcoholism, the hustle of making art together, and above all, what it is like to endure.